Kodály Certification Program

 Current members of the Kodály Society of Ontario, which includes membership in the Kodály Society of Canada, are eligible to apply for KSC and KSO scholarships.

-The deadline for scholarship applications is June 15, 2023.
-Application forms can be found on the KSC website and the KSO webpage.
+The deadline for scholarship applications is TBA (to be published mid-March).
+More information and application forms can be found on the Kodály Society of Canada website.

 Faculty